Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 After updating `get_letter_from_user` to include another parameter `correct_guesses_list`, we will also need to update where we invoke this function in `snowman()` to pass in a second argument.

-Before the above change, the function call inside `snowman()` looked like:
+Before the change above, the function call inside `snowman()` looked like:

 ```python
 user_input = get_letter_from_user(wrong_guesses_list)